material-motion/material-motion/README.md

 - familiarity with at least one programming language, and
 - familiarity with at least one animation system.

-The chapter titled "Material motion language" is written for motion designers.
+The chapter titled "Material motion language" is written for motion designers and design tool developers.

 ## Implementations